klahrich/chiefhustler/content/diary/40-smlr.md

 This purchase was surprinsgly easy for me.
 Probably because I had decided on the course of action before hand, should the stock price drop.
 The other reason might be the last book that I read (summarized [here](/diary/19-contrarian-investment-strategies/)), which describes how the market ALWAYS overreacts to bad news.

 Of course, I don't know what the future holds and this could turn out to be a bad investment.
 There are some significant risks, such as customer concentration.
+So **this is not investment advice**.
 But people tend to overcomplicate things and read too much into quarterly numbers.
 I don't think the company is suddently facing some new competition or dealing with fundamental business problems.

 Rather, I think it was simply hard to do business as usual when Omicron was the number one concern on everybody's mind.
 Simple as that.